auracmd/.github/profile/README.md

 - middleService (**Orchestrator**): The central hub that manages the conversation flow, routes requests, and handles the Act, Execute, Reflect loop.
 - AIService (**Reasoning Agent**): Contains the core AI logic, powered by an LLM, to interpret user intent, plan commands, and analyze feedback from the execution service.
 - cmdService (**Execution Agent**): A specialized service that securely executes system commands, receives their output, and returns it to the orchestrator.

+### About
+This project aims to create an open source solution for those who want to run local or online AI models.
+We’re building an AI-agent that can execute terminal commands and interact with the system, similar to a command-line assistant, as there are other open source solutions already out there.

+This project is just an opportunity for us to learn and get more experience.
+Aim to experiment with new tools, try different approaches, and try to apply best practices as we continue.